The Straits Times: Early years

 The first major political stance taken by The Straits Times was against James Brooke, the Rajah of Sarawak.
-Woods personally resented Brooke and changed that Brooke's actions against Dayak "pirates" was a massacre of peaceful, civilian merchants.
+Woods personally resented Brooke and charged that Brooke's action against Dayak "pirates" was a massacre of peaceful, civilian merchants.
 The rival Singapore Free Press came to Brooke's defence and the ensuing controversy boosted the circulation of both papers.
 Woods petitioned the British government for an inquest of Brooke's actions in 1851, with a commission convened in 1854.
 Brookes was exonerated, but the popularity of the episode made The Straits Times a success, and it became a daily newspaper in 1858.

 Woods continued as editor of the paper until he sold it in 1860.
-John Cameron served as editor from 1861 to 1869, during which the paper nearly went out of business due to hugely destructive fire.
+John Cameron served as editor from 1861 to 1869, during which the paper nearly went out of business due to a hugely destructive fire.
 The paper's assets were sold at public auction for $40 and Cameron went bankrupt, although he managed to revive the newspaper.
 Six years after Cameron's death in 1881, his widow appointed Arnot Reid, a young Scottish journalist, as editor, who then held the post for 12 years.

 The Straits Times became a major reporter of political and economic events of note in British Malaya, including shipping news, civil and political unrest in Siam and Burma, official reports, and including high society news items such as tea parties held at Government House and visits from dignitaries such as the Sultan of Johor.
 Colonial officials, such as Frank Swettenham, wrote articles, sometimes in their own names.
 The paper later published Swettenham's writings on the history of Perak and his involvement in the British Residential system in 1893.